How to Select the Right Minority Business Loans and Grants

 Even if you don’t need all these documents for every application, having them on-hand will prevent unnecessary hang ups during the application process.
 Most organizations that provide loans or grants to businesses will want to review at least some of these documents.

 2. Conduct Research on Minority Business Grants

 Research is a critical step in finding the best minority business grants.
-To start your research process, visit Grants.gov.
-On this site, you can browse and apply for thousands of different grants from various government agencies.
+To start your research process, visit Grants.gov so you can browse and apply for thousands of different grants from various government agencies.

 In addition, you should visit an MBDA business center.
-These offices provide expert advice for small business owners and may be helpful in recommending specific grants or loans for minorities.
+These offices provide expert advice for small business owners and may be helpful in recommending specific grants or term loans for minorities.

 3. Consider the 8(a) Business Development Program

-According to the SBA, this program seeks to provide, “a level playing field for small businesses owned by socially and economically disadvantaged people or entities.”
+According to the Small Business Administration, this program seeks to provide, “a level playing field for small businesses owned by socially and economically disadvantaged people or entities.”

 Businesses in the 8(a) Business Development Program gain exclusive access to work on government contracts.
 Plus, they receive expert consultation on a wide variety of business functions.
 However, the certification process is lengthy, and you must be prepared to work on government contracts.
 Therefore, the 8(a) Business Development Program isn’t for everyone.

 4. Look for Local Financing Options

 Although you shouldn’t overlook federal grants, they’re generally very competitive.
 Local grants, however, will have fewer applicants, so you should check with your city and/or state’s chamber of commerce.
 Even if there aren’t currently any grants available, it’s worth checking periodically to see if new minority grants are added.

 Groups like these may provide funding opportunities, so make sure to get involved with local groups that focus on minority entrepreneurs.